+Growing up, apple cake was a special treat to be enjoyed each September in honor of the Jewish New Year.
+Each year, regardless of who was hosting our Rosh Hashanah dinner, my Aunt Jane would make a version of this cake that was absolutely to die for.
 I would look forward to having this cake each year.
 As an adult, many years later, out of the blue, I visited Aunt Jane to learn how to make this cake.
 The catch?
 It turned out that she measured everything with her hands!
-I kept trying to stop her so that I could get the proper measurements as I noticed our hands weren’t the same size.
-What I am sharing here is my best guess at Aunt Jane’s Apple Cake made with our Eastern Shore Honey.
+I kept trying to stop her so that I could get the proper measurements because our hands weren’t the same size.
+What I am sharing here is my best guess at Aunt Jane’s Apple Cake using our Eastern Shore Honey.

 Sweet Aunt Jane

 Aunt Jane was an amazing, strong woman.
-She was a professional volunteer and I believe that she served as an inspiration for me to serve and volunteer for various non-profits since my youth.
+She was a professional volunteer.
+I believe that she served as an inspiration for me to serve and volunteer for various non-profits since my youth.
 Aunt Jane spent a good part of her adult life helping mentally handicapped persons, not by writing checks or fundraising, but by picking up “clients” (as she referred to them) and taking them bowling, shopping or getting them wherever they needed to go.

 She also volunteered at her local community hospital several days a week.
 Aunt Jane passed away a few years back and I am so glad that I have these warm and sweet memories of her to share with you.